johnalam/F5-Data-Group-Manager/README.md

 	1- Content of dist-user or dist/F5IQ file from this depository.

 	    *dist/F5IQ is the full version.
 It includes Big-IP device management.
-Allow upload of scripts to Big-IP.
-Also allows managing data-group on each Big-IP.
+Allows managing data-group on each Big-IP.
 Also allows exporting Virtual server configuration to F5 AS3 declarations.
 This version is to be used by admins.

 	    *dist-user lacks the device management.
 To be used by a user.
-Only allows editing the data-groups.
+(Obsoleted, do not use)

-	    *copy these files to the nginx root html directory.  /usr/share/nginx/html
+	    *copy these files to the nginx root html directory.
+E.G. "/usr/share/nginx/html" .

 	2- NGINX web server and reverse proxy.

 	    *Use provided default.conf file in the nginx directory.
-Put this file in /etc/nginx/confg.d.
+Put this file in /etc/nginx/confg.d. (or where you like if you are an advanced NGINX users)

 	    *The /etc/nginx/nginx.conf file can remain at default.